 Over at Camelot, Arthur is prepped for combat as he wishes to save both Guinevere and Lancelot.
 However, Merlin tells him that they’re both lost to their newfound enemy and that Camelot deserves his attention.
 Arthur agrees, since Merlin states that the truthfulness in his heart is why he was able to pull the sword out of the stone.
 Despite the fact that Excalibur currently resides with Dracula, the fabled wizard tells his king that his “qualities” can never be taken.
 Afterwards, Arthur tells Ector that they’re going to stay and protect Camelot while Merlin continues to search for any key weakness from their enemy.
 Just then, they hear the horn sound as they learn about an enemy attack.

 As the noble knights approach, the Black Knight tells his demonic soldiers that Arthur must be kept alive before one of them gives him a female hostage.
 Our noble king demands to let the innocent woman go, but the Black Knight ends up slitting her throat as a demonstration of his power.
-After Arthur declares that he’ll fight until his “last breath”, two figures proceed to tangle against each other.
+After Arthur declares that he’ll fight until his “last breath”, the two figures proceed to tangle against each other.

 While the Knights of the Round Table engage against the demonic beings, Arthur and the Black Knight have their fight.
 Our noble king gets knocked off his horse as he discovers that the Black Knight’s “parry” seems somewhat similar to him.
 After being taunted about losing Excalibur, Arthur manages to score a bloodied slash onto his foe’s poorly-armored midsection.
 However, the Black Knight quickly recovers and retaliates with a vicious backhand.